BroadbandForum/usp-test/06-stomp.md

 ### Test Metrics

-1. The EUT does not send a response to the malformed record.
+1. The EUT either ignores the malformed record or sends a USP Record Error.

 ## 6.10 Agent's STOMP destination is changed

 ### Purpose

-The purpose of this test is to ensure that when the EUT's destination is altered it properly unsubscribes and subscribes to the new destination.
+The purpose of this test is to ensure that when the EUT destination is altered it properly unsubscribes and subscribes to the new destination.

 ### Functionality Tags